funketh/mal-user-scraper/README.md

   -g GENDER, --gender GENDER
                         found users must be of this gender_id (0=irrelevant, 1=male, 2=female, 3=non-binary}
-  -p PAGES, --pages PAGES
-                        how many pages of users to scrape (1 page = 24 users) -d DELAY, --delay DELAY
+  -f FROM_PAGE, --from FROM_PAGE
+                        lower boundary of the search pages to scrape (boundaries are included)
+  -t TO_PAGE, --to TO_PAGE
+                        upper boundary of the search pages to scrape (boundaries are included)
+  -db DB, --database DB
-                        delay in seconds between the user page requests -db, --database       file path of the sqlite3 database
+                        file path of the sqlite3 database

 ```
 # To-Do
 * favorite anime